AxelV8/projetL3S2_Pathfinding/README.md

 -----------------------------------------------------------------------------------------------------------
 _To launch the project:_
    - The file conversion.jl contains a parser to convert a file in the map folder.
-- Include the main.jl file in the REPL.
+- Include  dijkstra.jl and a_star.jl in the REPL.
-- Then launch the main function with the main parameter(“filename”, start_point , end_point).  (type of point:      Tuple{Int64,Int64})
+- Then launch algoDijkstra and algoAstar within the arguments(“filename”, start_point , end_point).  (type of  point: Tuple{Int64,Int64})
-- You will have the choice beetween what do you want to run.
-(D or A)
 ----------------------------------------------------------------------------------------------------------------

 That should give you the shortest distance beetween those two points and how many points were traited.